I recently began a new series I’m doing called ‘Ask Suzanne,’ where I take questions and post them on my new You Tube page.

 Shortly afterward I got this question from a husband: How can a married man say no to the unreasonable demands of his wife without losing her to divorce?

 These are essentially the same scenarios, except one involves a boy and the other a man.
-But the quandary is the same: How should a guy respond to a woman who’s entitled and demanding?
+But the quandary is the same: How should a guy respond to a woman who’s demanding?

 Learn to say no.

-What makes this so hard is that saying no to a woman isn’t a natural state for boys or for men, who long to please the woman they love.
-Indeed, evolutionary pressure—as a result of paternal investment being crucial to infant survival—has compelled men to be responsive the needs and even demands of women.
+What makes this hard is that saying no to a woman isn’t a natural state for boys or for men, who long to please the woman they love.
+Indeed, evolutionary pressure—as a result of paternal investment being crucial to infant survival—has compelled men to be responsive the needs of women.

 When a guy is in love with a woman who appreciates him and who’s good to him in return, this dynamic works exceedingly well.
-But if the girl or woman he loves is selfish and entitled—and let’s be honest: women today are encouraged to be exactly that—well, that changes everything.
+But if the girl or woman he loves is selfish or entitled or just plain difficult, well, that changes everything.

-In that case, it’s critical that men and boys learn to say no. No, I don’t agree with you.
+In that case, it’s critical that males learn to say no. No, I don’t agree with you.
 No, I don’t want to go to that party.
 No, I (if he’s single) or we (if he’s married) can’t afford that right now.

 If this sounds blasphemous to you as a woman, that’s likely because you’ve been conditioned to believe that being told no amounts to oppression.

-Nothing good can come from your choice to placate a demanding woman.
+Nothing good can come from your choice to placate a woman.

 Just ask Luke, who had this to say when I posted my first video on my Facebook page:

 That may sound harsh, but it’s a rational response to what has happened over the past 40 years with the so-called rise of women and the subsequent demotion of men.
-This change in gender dynamics demands that boys and men learn a new way of interacting with women and girls.
+This shift didn’t put women next to men as “equals”; it put them in the driver’s seat.

 Modern women have been conditioned to believe they’re oppressed by the patriarchy and subsequently responded by questioning men’s every move.
 They believe men owe them.
-That’s where women’s sense of entitlement comes from.
+That’s where their sense of entitlement comes from.

 But men don’t owe women anything.
 Ergo, the male response to any woman who makes demands on him should not be to roll over as though he’s indebted to her.